 The Windows 11 update is now being rolled out to eligible PCs by Microsoft.
 Because Windows 11 has the same minimum system requirements as Windows 10, practically all modern-day PCs are eligible and have started receiving the Windows 11 upgrade.
-However, many users continue to utilize old computers and have even unofficially installed Windows 10 on them.
+However, many users continue using old computers and have even unofficially installed Windows 10.
 So, in this article, we’ll discuss how to force Windows 11 installation on unsupported PCs.

-Also, try this method at your own risk and you won’t be getting any cumulative updates in your system.
+Also, try this method at your own risk, and you won’t get any cumulative updates in your system.

-How to Force Windows 11 Upgrade or Install on Unsupported PC
+How to Force Windows 11 Upgrade or Install on an Unsupported PC

 You might have heard about the Universal MediaCreationTool wrapper.
-It’s a tool using which one can make ISO files of any Windows.
-The developers have added the support of the latest Windows 11 and the script has been added as an integrated part of it.
+It’s a tool to make ISO files of any Windows.
+The developers have added the support of the latest Windows 11, and the script has been added as an integrated part.

 Method 1: Windows 11 Force Install Script